-Jason Page of Toshiba first made contact with the company in 2004, and at the time, they had just signed a five-year contract with Ikon for a full line-up of office equipment.
+Jason Page of Toshiba Business Solutions (TBS) in California first made contact with the company in 2004, and at the time they had just signed a five-year contract with Ikon for a full line-up of office equipment.
 Undeterred, Page continued to get acquainted with the company, and quickly grasped the complexity of the company's HR operations.
 It was immediately apparent to him that DocuWare would be a perfect solution for managing a variety of the company's document processes.
 Page told his potential client about DocuWare, and they were interested in learning more.

-Page worked with the company's IT Manager Naveed Ashraf.
+Page worked primarily with the company's IT Manager Naveed Ashraf.
 "Previously, we would post a job through Craig's List, Monster.com, or through the newspaper or email," says Ashraf.
 "Resumes would come in from all those sources-even some faxes and drop-ins.
-Human resources would have a physical copy in hand of everything that came in; from emails to web submissions, then they would print that copy, put a cover sheet on it, log it into a spreadsheet, and distribute it to the appropriate departments.
-For example, if our Washington, D.C., office was hiring for its distribution center, HR would put the resumes into the inbox of the D.C. manager, who would go through the resumes, flag those that looked promising, then send them on to the next reviewer-a very paper-cumbersome project."
+Human resources would have a physical copy in hand of everything that came in: emails, web submissions, whatever; and they would print that copy, put a cover sheet on it, log them into a spreadsheet, and then distribute them to the appropriate departments.
+For example, if our Washington, D.C., office was hiring for its distribution center, HR would put the resumes into the in-box of the D.C. manager, who would go through the resumes, flag those that looked promising, then send them on to the next reviewer-a very papercumbersome project."